Maria von Hanau-Hořowitz: Personal life

-They divorced on 18 March 1872.
+Maria and Prince William were divorced on 18 March 1872.
 In August 1873, William married his niece, Princess Juliane of Bentheim and Steinfurt (daughter of his older half-sister Bertha and her husband, Prince Ludwig of Bentheim and Steinfurt).
 His third marriage was to Princess Juliane's older sister Adelheid and his fourth marriage was to Princess Auguste of Schleswig-Holstein-Sonderburg-Glücksburg, a daughter of Friedrich, Duke of Schleswig-Holstein-Sonderburg-Glücksburg and niece of King Christian IX of Denmark.
 They were the parents of Prince Christian of Hesse-Philippsthal-Barchfeld.
 Prince William died at Rotenburg on 17 January 1890.

 Later life

 She and her two surviving daughters, Elisabeth and Luise, moved to Wiesbaden.
 She continued to style herself Princess of Hesse, and got into a dispute about her title with Frederick William (not to be confused with her father), the former heir presumptive of Hesse-Kassel, who held that she'd lost the right to use that title due to her divorce.
 After she lost the court case, she asked Emperor William I to provide her with a new title.
 The imperial court sent her a list of castles in Nassau to choose from — apparently court officials in Berlin were confused about the various former principalities that made the new Hesse-Nassau province — and she chose Ardeck.
 Ardeck Castle is a ruin near Holzheim, which is situated in today's Rhein-Lahn-Kreis.
 From 28 July 1876, she and her children were styled Princes of Ardeck and Princesses of Ardeck.

 She later moved to Bonn, where she died in 1917.